Applications are no longer being accepted for the 2023 MS Mentorship Program.

-Now in its seventh year the MS Mentorship Forum is a unique educational program designed for trainees who are interested in or have recently entered the field of MS practice.
+Now in its eighth year the MS Mentorship Forum is a unique educational program designed for trainees who are interested in or have recently entered the field of MS practice.
 Participants will benefit from specialized training in MS from expert faculty members as well as discussions from peer mentors about networking and mentoring opportunities that will facilitate their successful advancement in their field of specialization.
-Small breakout sessions will allow for attendees to work directly with peer mentors who have recently completed fellowships and entered the field of MS care.
+In addition to the Forum itself and throughout the Annual Meeting, more casual opportunities will be available to network with other attendees and faculty and guest speakers.

-This Forum will be held in conjunction with the 2022 Consortium of Multiple Sclerosis Centers Annual Meeting (CMSC) in National Harbor, MD, June 1-4, 2022.
+This Forum will be held in conjunction with the 2023 Annual Meeting of the Consortium of Multiple Sclerosis Centers (CMSC) in Aurora, CO, May 31-June 3, 2023.

 Forum participants will be provided:

 - $2,250 scholarship to cover travel and hotel accommodations.
 Please plan to arrive by Monday (5/29/23) to attend the MS Mentorship Forum starting Tuesday morning.
 Any additional costs incurred will be personal responsibility of the scholar.

 Scholars must be available to attend events listed below:

 - Tue, May 30, 2023